pran-av/quartz/content/Vibhuti/Projects/Manage your Travel end-to-end.md

 The monetisation mechanism for such app will be a SaaS subscription fee for more than 3 travel plans a year.
 For any kind of third party bookings via the app (cabs, hotels), charge a convenience fee.

 ---
+### User Research

+**Archetype 01**
+- Majority of the time, do you travel solo, with family or with friends?
+- How do you classify majority of your travels?
+Luxury, Relaxed, Adventurous, anything else?
+- Do you generally travel on a pre-defined budget or don't budget?
+How often do you exceed your budget?
+- How many trips do you plan annually - domestic + international combined?

+- Enjoy the planning part
+- Plans when solo and may not when with a group, the degree of planning depends on group
+- Transport + Accommodation - If in groups, takes over 7 days to completely book travel and accommodation.
+When in groups, accommodation options are shared on whatsapp before finalising.
+Will be much faster for solo travel.
+- Places to visit - Start planning 5 days before the trip, depends on how big the trip is.
+Identify places based on Google, Instagram, and Youtube searches.
+Add them in a google sheet and later plot them on a map to create a route.
+Shares the link for easy access during travel - 30 mins daily - around 3-4hrs invested.
+- Route Planning - Too much work to calculate distance between multiple points, uses ChatGPT to get an ideal route.
+Has to do extra work to translate the LLM output to sheets and then maps.
+- Intracity travel - Mostly booked on the spot.
+Sometimes bike rentals are pre-booked.
+- Why do they use Google Maps?
+Easy to add places and look at reviews and ratings before planning.
+- Parents travelling - generally book via agencies, have no issues with accessing apps to book caps or hotels if required

 ## Version 01: Add Places, Routes and Create Shareable Itineraries

 **Finalised PDF:** ![[TravelPlanner-v1.1.pdf]]